The ultimate 3 to 10-day Tulum itinerary for first-timers

 Just like for Tulum Ruins or any other, you will be offered the option to hire a guide.
 Just know that Chichen Itza is a little more expensive, and so is the entrance.

 But totally worth it in my humble opinion.
 The place is magnificent.
-Make sure you get to the Sacred Gran Cenote (different from the grand cenote near Tulum) where you can see the colorful Sacred Bird Mot Mot.
+Make sure you get to the Sacred Gran Cenote (different from the Grand Cenote near Tulum) where you can see the colorful Sacred Bird Mot Mot.

 You will then move to the other very touristy and yet spectacular cenote Ik-Kil. and then off to Valladolid and explore the city before going back to your hotel in the evening.